 Physically, meditating children have less headache and lower back pain, and moreover, they are less likely to become obese.
 In adolescence, meditation can also reduce the likelihood of developing an eating disorder.

-Meditation in kindergarten and elementary school
+Meditation in preschool and elementary school

 Already in the kindergarten or in the elementary school meditating can be practiced in a playful manner.
 The meditation duration is usually only a few minutes, as children have a short attention span.
 It pays off when several senses are addressed.
 For example, you can darken the room or use a singing bowl or gong to initiate and end the meditation time.